onsi/gomega/docs/index.md

 }
 ```

 The `Inner()` method must return the actual `gomega.Default`.
-For Gomega to function properly your wrapper methods must call the same method on the real `gomega.Default`  This allows you to wrap every Goemga method call (e.g. `Expect()`) with your own code across your test suite.
+For Gomega to function properly your wrapper methods must call the same method on the real `gomega.Default`  This allows you to wrap every Gomega method call (e.g. `Expect()`) with your own code across your test suite.
 You can use this to add random delays, additional logging, or just for tracking the number of `Expect()` calls made.

 ```go
 func init() {